hoppergee/heic-to/README.md

 Inspired by [heic2any](https://github.com/alexcorvi/heic2any) and [libheif-web](https://github.com/joutvhu/libheif-web).
 The purpose of heic-to is to continuously follow up on releases of [libheif](https://github.com/strukturag/libheif) to be able to preview HEIC/HEIF images in browser.

+Currently, heic-to is using libheif 1.18.1 under the hood.

 ### Usage

 #### Check whether the image is HEIC or not